City-of-Helsinki/drupal-module-helfi-media-map/README.md

 Allows `kartta.hel.fi` and `palvelukartta.hel.fi` maps to be embedded using Media.

-### Turn on the feature needed to include the media maps on paragraphs.
+### Drupal Media map on paragraphs

-Install HELfi Media map configuration module included in [HELfi platform config](https://github.com/City-of-Helsinki/drupal-helfi-platform-config) module.
+To enable the feature of adding maps in paragraphs you'll need to install the HELfi Media map configuration module which resides in [HELfi platform config](https://github.com/City-of-Helsinki/drupal-helfi-platform-config) module.

-`drush en helfi_media_map_config`
+Run `drush en helfi_media_map_config` to install the module and run `drush cex` to export the configuration your configurations folder.

 ## Contact